 “G” as Hermetic Heart.
-Guénon is talking of the egyptian downward triangle as symbol of heart, vase, bowl.
-So, according to Guénon, of the Grail as well: “the ” Cavern Heart” is a well known traditional expression.
+Guénon talks of the egyptian downward triangle as symbol of heart, vase, bowl.
+So, according to Guénon, of the Grail as well: the ” Cavern Heart” is a well known traditional expression.
 The term “Guha”, in Sanskrit, generally designates a cavern ( I translated from italian, which is not a precise idiom.
-In fact the italian word cavern designates both a cavern and a cave).
+In fact the italian word cavern designates both cavern and cave).
 This word “Guha” is also put on the Heart inner cavity.
-The same word “Guha” derives from the root “Guh”, whose meaning is “to cover”, or “to hidden”, and the equivalent of the greek Kruptos, from which the word Crypt, synonymous of cavern-cave……these ideas refer to the most interior point, consequently the most hidden”.
+The same word “Guha” derives from the root “Guh”, whose meaning is “to cover”, or “to hidden”, and the equivalent of the greek Kruptos, from which the word Crypt, synonymous of cavern-cave……these ideas refer to the most inner point, consequently the most hidden”.
 To fully examine the symbol of Cavern-Heart it will take away too much time and space.
 For the moment, you have to know that we are before one of the most important and hidden symbol in Alchemy and Hermeticism.
 The alchemical Hearth has various synonyms beyond vase, bowl and Grail (2): scarab, sun in earth, magnet, inner centre, seed of metals, our gold, our sun, our moon……it is the reason what Alchemy is for: to call the universe.

 “G” as Mercurius Philosophorum/Secret Fire.
 Fulcanelli in his Les Demeures Philosophales, Paris 1926, Chapter on Louis d’Estissac, while warning readers not to take for granted that the word “Antimony” stood for mineral stibnite, mentions the letter “G”: “In arab language Kohl means powdered antimony oxy-sulphide, that’s to say what the arab women did use to dye eyebrows black.
 Greek women used the same substance, which they called Πλατνοφθαλμον, that’s to say ” Big Eye”, because the usage of it made her eyes to look bigger.
 But don’t let you be charmed by the too easy poetic clue, since there was not the smallest particle of stibnite in the Greek playophthalmon (sublimed mercury sulfide), the kohl of Arabs and the Cohol, or Cohel, of Turks.
 The last two, in fact, were obtained by calcining a mixture of granulated tin and barb (oak apple).
 Such is the chemical composition of eastern women’s kohl, which the ancient alchemists used as standard for teaching the secret preparation of antimony.

 Fulcanelli often uses to affirm and deny, even in the same chapter.
 Don’t worry about: this has always been his security lock.
 Of course in other paragraphs the french alchemist will talk of mineral stibnite shrouding it among obscure symbolism not to be easily recognized.
 Stibnite is just one of the paths (extraordinary difficult) to achieve Mercurius Philosophorum.
-One of the many.
+One out of the many.
 But “Antimonium” is also one of the symbol-words standing for Mercurius Philosophorum/Secret Fire at large, that’s to say prepared out of every raw matter (but some do contain more than others).
 The antimony of Wises, or little Sun, indeed.
 Antimony of Wises and Antimonium are to be added to the above mentioned Cavern-Heart synonyms list, along with Mercurius Philosophorum, Sulphur and Secret Fire.

 “G” as Gurh.
 Before directly reading Valmont de Bomare’ s Mineralogie, let’s Canseliet to introduce him.
 In his L’Alchimie Expliquée sur ses Textes Classiques, Paris 1972, or Alchemy explained on its classic texts, Fulcanelli’s disciple and friend seems to believe in Valmont de Bomare’s Guhr.
 On the chapter entitled ” Hermetic Idiom and Cabala” Canseliet is trying an etymology for the name Gulliver: ” So Gulli is the genitive of Gullus, which means boat, vessel, craft.
 Ver is the latin for springtime.
 So the spring of vessel ( I wonder why not the vessel of spring, since Gulliver has been written by an englishman).

 I spare you all Canseliet’s anagrams on Jonathan Swift’s book ( he couldn’t help to even phonetically rearrange the letters of his own name: Canseliet = quand sel y est, or when there is salt, in french) when finally gets to Guhr: With the word Gurh, writes Valmont de Bomare, one means a grey-whitish liquid matter leaking from mountains…………( we will follow the full text in the original Valmont’s work).
-Let’s instead read Canseliet commentary: ” Concerning metals generation, it is never changed the alchemists theory according to it metals are perpetually produced in the deep of the earth, while it’ s thought that they had been formed together with the planet formation.
+Let’s instead read Canseliet commentary: ” Concerning metals generation, that never changed the alchemists theory according to it metals are perpetually produced in the deep of the earth, while it’ s thought that they had been formed together with the planet formation.
 It would be too naive for alchemists to argue that their water was the same we drink”.

 Of course Canseliet doesn’t mention, in 1972, the necessity for this strange substance to undergo those formal examination Valmont would have made, if available in the second half of the eighteenth century.

-Now, Valmont de Bomare “Minéralogie, ou Nouvelle Exposition du Règne Minerale” Paris 1774, or Mineralogy or New Exposition of Mineral Reign.
+Eventually Valmont de Bomare “Minéralogie, ou Nouvelle Exposition du Règne Minerale” Paris 1774, or Mineralogy or New Exposition of Mineral Reign.
 The author is listing all the possible earths, or clays: